East vs West

-Thought it would be fun to compare two seafood spots we visited in October.
-JB's Fish Camp in Florida and Daurte's Tavern in California.
-Let's see who wins!
+I thought it would be fun to compare the 2 seafood joints we visited in October.
+JB's Fish Camp in Florida and Duarte's Tavern in California.
+Let's see who wins.

 Here's the Rock Shrimp at JB's Fish Camp near New Smyrna, FL.
 This spicy stuff was served on a limp paper plate with tiny cups of butter.